Unikernel-Systems/unikernel.org/blog/_posts/2017-07-04-how-unikernels-can-be-made-inpregnable.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aoomQn7gLm4?ecver=1" frameborder="0" allowfullscreen></iframe>

 There have been put forth various arguments for why Unikernels are the better choice security wise and also some contradictory opinions on why they are a disaster.
-I believe that from a security perspective Unikernels can offer a level of security that is unprecedented in mainstream networks.
+I believe that from a security perspective Unikernels can offer a level of security that is unprecedented in mainstream computing.

 ### A Smaller codebase

 Classic operating systems are nothing if not generic.
 They support everything and the kitchen sink.
 Since they ship in their compiled form and since users cannot be expected to compile functionality as it is needed everything needs to come prebuilt and activated.
 Case in point; your windows laptop might come with various  services activated (bluetooth, file sharing, name resolution and similar services).
 You might not use them but they are there.
 Go to some random security conference and theses services will likely be the attack vector that is used to break into your laptop - even though you’ve never used them.

 Unikernels use sophisticated build systems that analyze the code you’re using and only link in the code that is actually used.
 The unused code doesn’t make it into the image created and doesn’t post a security risk.
+Typically unikernel images are in the 500kB-32MB range.
+Our own load balancer appliances weigh in at around 2MB.

 ## No shell.

 Unikernels have no shells.
-Most attacks I've seen use shell code to modify the system they are attacking.
+Most attacks I've seen invoke /bin/sh to modify the system they are attacking.
 Without a shell the attacker doesn't have this opportunity.
+This forces the attacker to use machine code to subvert the system, decreasing the likelyhood of succeeding with the attack.

 ## We're immutable - no support for reconfiguring the VM

 Whenever we need to change a service that is running on a unikernel the service gets rebuilt and redeployed.
 So most likely the system doesn't have the ability to reconfigure itself.
 So the attacker will likely have to inject this code as well, something that would be next to impossble.
+Even if the attack is successful the VM will get back to a known state the next time there is a configuration change.

 ## No System calls